 Now, a question: who will be our Metzger today?
 Yes, we are fortunate to have resources like the Elenchus of Biblica (to 2011) and New Testament Abstracts (ongoing) at our disposal, yet neither of these quite provides us with what Metzger gave to us (or what Williams, Rounds, and yet others have given to other fields).
 Even if all Festschriften and edited volumes were always indexed with regard to their specific contents (and they are not), what of those essays in broader collections that might fall outside the scope of the technical publications in the field?
 Again, Metzger found that there are many of these, with not a few Festschriften featuring a single article relevant to our purposes.
 Who is searching for those and indexing them?
 Metzger gave us a thorough index to the end of 1950.
 It isn’t too far-fetched to conceive of a second index, this time from 1951 to the end of the year 2000 as a new terminus ad quem.
 Surely there is some budding theological bibliographer out there with an appetite for detective work whose name we can bless for generations.

 Allow me in closing to illustrate the need for such an undertaking by making reference to the work of some distinguished scholar, picked entirely at random: say, Moisés Silva.
-Now I happen to know that Professor Silva has contributed to at least eight Festschriften: Bruce (1980), Greenlee (1992), Louw (1992), Gundry (1994, which he co-edited), Metzger (1995), O’Brien (2001), Pietersma (2001), and Youngblood (2003).12 Unless you happen to be actively engaged in the work of acquiring the Silvanic opera omnia, as one does, then you would be hard-pressed to learn that, e.g., the 1994 volume features an exceedingly important article on eschatological structures in Galatians, whereas the 1992 volume carries an illuminating discussion of the text of Galatians in early manuscripts, and the 2001 volume gives an solid account of Paul’s mission according to Galatians.13 It is precisely this sort of blind spot, which only impoverishes the breadth and quality of research, that a full and thematic index helps of us to resolve.
+Now I happen to know that Professor Silva has contributed to at least nine Festschriften: Bruce (1980), Hughes (1985), Greenlee (1992), Louw (1992), Gundry (1994, which he co-edited), Metzger (1995), O’Brien (2001), Pietersma (2001), and Youngblood (2003).12 Unless you happen to be actively engaged in the work of acquiring the Silvanic opera omnia, as one does, then you would be hard-pressed to learn that, e.g., the 1994 volume features an exceedingly important article on eschatological structures in Galatians, whereas the 1992 volume carries an illuminating discussion of the text of Galatians in early manuscripts, and the 2001 volume gives an solid account of Paul’s mission according to Galatians.13 It is precisely this sort of blind spot, which only impoverishes the breadth and quality of research, that a full and thematic index helps of us to resolve.

 1 Bruce M. Metzger, Index of Articles on the New Testament and the Early Church Published in Festschriften, Journal of Biblical Literature Monograph Series 5 (Philadelphia, PA: Society of Biblical Literature, 1951), vii.